Software-Engineering-Arena/.github/profile/README.md

 </div>

----

 [Software Engineering Arena](https://github.com/Software-Engineering-Arena) is an open-source initiative to transparently evaluate and track AI coding agents across real-world software engineering workflows.
 We provide interactive platforms, tracking systems, and novel metrics to advance the field of AI-assisted software development.

-Welcome collaboration from research labs, independent contributors, and the broader SE community.
+**Welcome collaboration from research labs, independent contributors, and the broader SE community!**

-**Join us, contribute, or reach out!**

 <br/>